jhunter4242-stack/Unreal-SharedSpaces/README.md

 ## Build Instructions

-1. Git LFS is required to access the assets of the project, such as bl[Shared Spaces](Documentation/SharedSpaces.md)ueprints and materials.
+1. Git LFS is required to access the assets of the project, such as blueprints and materials.
 Make sure that you have Git LFS installed using the following command.
 ```sh
 git lfs install
 ```